 Automating and optimizing processes can also prevent many errors.
 Making a mistake in a warehouse process can be costly, which is why it is important to minimize the chance of errors.

 Tight labor market

 In addition, warehouse automation solves a common problem: the low recruitment of suitable personnel.
 In this tight labor market, it is difficult to find good personnel.
 When you choose to (partially) automate your warehouse, in many cases this means that you also need fewer employees to still grow.

 The implementation duration

 The answer to this question depends on a number of factors.
-For example, it obviously depends on the extent to which you want to optimize your warehouse.
-The more adjustments need to be made, the longer it will obviously take.
-In addition, the time available to the client also has a major impact on the process.
-We work closely with the client in terms of looking at processes and testing the automation.
+For example, it obviously depends on the extent to which you want to automate your warehouse.
+The more adjustments have to be made, the longer it will obviously take.
+In addition, the time the customer has available also has a great influence on the process.
+We work closely with the client in terms of reviewing processes and testing the automation.
 The more time the client has available, the faster the implementation will go.
 Keep in mind a lead time of months.
 DatAction strives to work as efficiently and quickly as possible so that you can experience the conveniences of warehouse automation as soon as possible.

 This is what you can expect in terms of payback time